Allan Lichtman

-Allan Jay Lichtman (/ˈlɪktmən/; born 4 April 1947) is an American historian and political analyst who has taught at American University in Washington, D.C. since 1973.
+Allan Jay Lichtman (/ˈlɪktmən/; born 4 April 1947) is an American historian and political analyst who has taught at American University in Washington, D.C., since 1973.
 He is known for creating the Keys to the White House with Soviet seismologist Vladimir Keilis-Borok in 1981.

 The Keys to the White House is a system that uses 13 true/false criteria to predict whether the presidential candidate of the incumbent party will win or lose the next election.
 The system and Lichtman's predictions based on it have received extensive media coverage.
-He has accurately predicted the outcomes of most presidential elections since 1984 using his interpretations of the system, though his predictions were incorrect in 2000 and 2024.
+He has accurately predicted the outcomes of most presidential elections since 1984 using his interpretations of the system.
+However, he incorrectly predicted that Kamala Harris would win the 2024 election, and the nature and accuracy of his predictions for Al Gore in 2000 (who lost the election but won the popular vote) and Donald Trump in 2016 (who won the election but lost the popular vote) have been disputed.

-Lichtman ran for the U.S. Senate seat in Maryland during the year of 2006; he finished sixth in the Democratic primary.
+Lichtman ran for the U.S. Senate seat in Maryland in 2006; he finished sixth in the Democratic primary.
 In 2017, Lichtman authored the book The Case for Impeachment, which laid out multiple arguments for an impeachment of Donald Trump.

 Early life and education

 Lichtman was born in the Brownsville neighborhood of Brooklyn in New York City.
 He graduated from Stuyvesant High School.
 Lichtman is Jewish.
 He received his B.A. degree from Brandeis University in history in 1967.
 In 1973, Lichtman received his Ph.D. from Harvard University as a Graduate Prize Fellow, also in history.

 As a track and field athlete, Lichtman won the 1979 3000 metres steeplechase championship at the USATF Masters Outdoor Championships in the age 30-35 category, running 11:06.1 as the only listed competitor in his age group.
-He also finished 6th in the 1500 m that year, running 4:17.48.
+He also finished 6th in the 1500 m that year.
 In 2024, he produced a video with The New York Times reenacting running at a masters athletics meet while explaining his U.S. presidential prediction methodology.